TurkeyMcMac/build-objects/README.md

 ## Advantages

-* The compilation and dependency handling can be done purely in the Makefile.
-  However, using this script is probably more portable and requires less boilerplate.
+* While compilation and dependency handling can be done purely in a Makefile, using this script is probably more portable and requires less boilerplate.
-* Supporting multiple optimization levels/configurations is also with this script; just use separate build directories.
+* Supporting multiple optimization levels/configurations is easy with this script; just use separate build directories.
 Using pure Make to do this would again be more complex, as far as I know.